niuers/AlwaysLearning/Spark/Spark.md

 The basic premise is that if some large piece of data will be used across multiple UDF calls in your program, you can broadcast it to save just a single read-only copy on each node and avoid re-sending this data with each job.
 For example, broadcast variables may be useful to save a lookup table or a machine learning model.
 You can also broadcast arbitrary objects by creating broadcast variables using your SparkContext, and then simply refer to those variables in your tasks.

+## Others
+If you’re using the structured APIs, your code should run just about as fast as if you had written it in Scala, except if you’re not using UDFs in Python.
+If you’re using a UDF, you may have a performance impact.
+Refer back to Chapter 6 for more information on why this is the case.

+If you’re using the unstructured APIs, specifically RDDs, then your performance is going to suffer (at the cost of a bit more flexibility).
+We touch on this reasoning in Chapter 12, but the fundamental idea is that Spark is going to have to work a lot harder converting information from something that Spark and the JVM can understand to Python and back again.
+This includes both functions as well as data and is a process known as serialization.
+We’re not saying it never makes sense to use them; it’s just something to be aware of when doing so.